faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 #### Illegal Instructions
 When we have a `EXC_BAD_INSTRUCTION` , the exception codes (second number) will be the problematic assembly code.
 This should be a rare condition.
 It is worthwhile adjusting the optimization level of the code at fault in the Build Settings because higher level optimizations can cause more exotic instructions to be emitted during build time, and hence a bigger chance for a compiler bug.
 Alternatively, the problem might be a lower level library which has hand assembly optimizations in it - such as a multimedia library.
 Handwritten assembly can be the cause of bad instructions.

+#### Guard exceptions

+Certain files descriptors on the system are specially protected because they are used by the Operating System.
+When such file descriptors are closed (or otherwise modified) we can get a `EXC_GUARD` exception.
+0x08fd4dbfade2dead

 ### Crash Report Filtered Syslog Section